-The main difference between RPA and intelligent automation is that RPA uses automation technologies to mimic back-office tasks normally completed by human workers.
-While Intelligent automation uses, AI, machine learning, and natural language processing to automate complex business processes.
+The difference between RPA and intelligent automation is that RPA generally focuses on automation technologies to mimic back-office tasks normally completed by human workers whereas Intelligent automation uses, AI, machine learning, and natural language processing to automate complex business processes.

 Intelligent automation comes into the picture when RPA is no longer sufficient.
 Essentially, while RPA automates tedious and repetitive tasks, intelligent automation is an integrated approach to help you automate complex business processes that frequently change, require a “human in the loop” to help make decisions, or to implement and operationalize machine learning and artificial intelligence.